nilesr/Mako-server/README.md

 This is incomplete

+#### Version 081
+* Moved to the paste module
+* Added SSL support, as well as various other configurable http options

 #### Version 080
 * Added an installer for linux.
 It requires upstart
 * Fixed the first line of server.py so it will actually start. (oops)